8r14z/coding-interview-prep/README.md

 This algorithm doesnt work for any source :) after topological sort, it commits to get the shortest path from the first element of the sorted array to the end.

+The relaxation is from one vertice to its neighbors and then go to the next vertice (one by one over vertices in topologically ordered array).

 ### 17. Bellman-Ford
 Bellman-Ford can detect negative cycle and report.
 Bellman-Ford is different from Dijkstra that it can work with negative-weight or negative cycle, it wont give the answer for such cases as the answer will be wrong anw, but report if there is a fraud detected (-w, -c)